zed/imunify360-doc/docs/dashboard/README.md

  The functionality described here depends on <span class="notranslate">[Malware Scanner settings](/dashboard/#malware)</span>.
 :::

-Imunify360 <span class="notranslate">Malware Scanner</span> can scan file systems for malware injection and quarantine infected files.
+Imunify360 <span class="notranslate">Malware Scanner</span> can scan file systems for malware injection and clean up infected files.

 This is also a real time file scanner for vulnerability and it can: